Inca Jungle Trek 2 Days – Ultimate.

 Inclusions

-• Safety Briefing before the trek: briefing the day before the excursion, around 7:00 p.m., led by the guide.
-Please provide the name of the hotel where you are staying in Cusco.
+• Safety Briefing before the trek: The tour guide will brief you the day before the excursion at around 7:00 p.m.
+Please let us know where you will be staying in Cusco.

 • Safety equipment for activities.
 All the equipment you need for adventure activities like biking, rafting and zip lines are included.